88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fr_166"></a>[XLII](#fn_166).

+###### p.
+247

 1. In Yî we see the upper (trigram) diminished, and the lower added to.
 The satisfaction of the people (in consequence of this) is without limit.
 What descends from above reaches to all below, so great and brilliant is the course (of its operation).

 2. That 'there will be advantage in every movement which shall be undertaken' appears from the central and correct (positions of the second and fifth lines), and the (general) blessing (the dispensing of which they imply).

 That 'it will be advantageous (even) to cross the great stream' appears from the action of wood (shown in the figure).

 3. Yî is made up of (the trigrams expressive of) movement and docility, (through which) there is daily advancement to an unlimited extent.
-We have (also) in it heaven dispensing and earth producing, leading to an increase without restriction of place.
+We have (also) in it heaven dispensing and earth producing, leading to an increase without restriction

+###### p.
+248

+of place.
 Everything in the method of this increase proceeds according to the requirements of the time.

 the first lines in each changing places.
 It was the author of this Appendix, probably, who first introduced that absurd notion in connexion with the formation of Sun and Yî.